manish001in/tvarit_task_1/README.md

 The script involves checking the nnumbers for being numeric as well as exactly 3 numbers.
 It checks for the 'teen' numbers and 15,16 for following the necessary conditions.

+The unittest can be run by this command, "python test.py"

+The task requires no extra libraries, hence the empty requirements.txt